Wake Forest University

 What is the camper to counselor ratio?
 Each group of 20-22 campers will have two counselors and one instructor.
 (7/8 to 1)

 Who are the counselors?
-Junior high, high school (volunteers) and post high school individuals selected by the Camp Director (must be individuals of high moral, ethical standards with a love for and ability to lead young campers)
+High school and college students selected by the Camp Directors (must be individuals of high moral, ethical standards with a love for and ability to lead young campers).

 What should my child bring and wear to camp?
-Your child should wear comfortable clothing and comfortable sneakers.
+Your child should wear comfortable clothing and comfortable closed toe shoes.
+Flip flops permitted in pool area.
 They should be prepared on hot days, armed with sunscreen.
 They should bring a swimsuit and towel every day of camp.